gpbPiazza/ProAgil/README.md

 #ProAgil

-- I am learning dotnetCore and C# with ProAgil project.
+- I am learning dotnetCore and C# with ProAgil project and Angular.